Our Store in Bryan, Texas

 Note: For Texas residents, an 8.25% sales tax will be added to your merchandise total.

-We accept VISA, Mastercard, Discover, American Express and PayPal.
+We accept VISA, Mastercard, Discover, and American Express.
 Orders can be placed online or by phone.

 Upon placing an item in your cart, a cart preview sidebar will appear.
 There is a field for ORDER NOTE.
 Please let us know any instructions for your order.